DataSpell 2024.3 Help

 Run and debug Jupyter notebook code cells

-You can execute the code of notebook cells in many ways using the icons on the notebook toolbar, commands in the code cell context menu, and the Run icon in the gutter.
+You can execute the code of notebook cells in many ways using the icons on the notebook toolbar, commands in the code cell context menu and in the Structure tool window, and the Run icon in the gutter.

 Run code cells